 There are many book titles that are regularly produced and, in today's increasingly visual age, the market for heavily illustrated books is expanding.
-In this field the difficulty for the individual freelance is that there is no easy way of knowing what is required and when.
+In this field, the difficulty for the individual freelance is that there is no easy way of knowing what is required and when.
 Book publishers will only require photos of specific subjects at certain times and while many of them will rely heavily on picture libraries to source their images there is still good scope for the individual photographer with a good collection of material on particular subjects or who can work to order.

-The best way, like many other fields, is to introduce yourself by letter and follow up phone call to get an indication of any forthcoming work and what prospects there may be for you now and in the future.
+The best way, like many other fields, is to introduce yourself by email and follow up phone call to get an indication of any forthcoming work and what prospects there may be for you now and in the future.

 As you may know from your visits to buy greetings and occasion cards from the large or local newsagents and supermarkets, the vast majority of card publishers rely on artwork or graphics.
 The companies that do produce photographic greetings cards also tend to publish a full range of photographic products and therefore have links with established photographers or stock library services.
-However, do not forget the postcard market.
-Each year thousands, if not millions, of local sights and scenes are sent home by holiday makers, the demand for up-to-date pictures and new images is ongoing.

 The calendar and poster markets are similar to the card market and you will have to work hard to sell your photos here.
 Again, many companies obtain stock from agencies but that does not mean to say that you will not be able to break into the industry.
 Check with the production companies when they source new stock to make sure you get your images to them at the appropriate time.
 Familiarise yourself with the style and content of the production company and make sure that you can produce images of the quality and style necessary for submission.